qmk/qmk_firmware/doc/build.md

     #BACKLIGHT_ENABLE = yes     # Enable keyboard backlight functionality

 ### 3. Programmer
 Optional.
 Set proper command for your controller, bootloader and programmer.
 This command can be used with `make program`.
-Not needed if you use `FLIP`, `dfu-programmer` or `Teesy Loader`.
+Not needed if you use `FLIP`, `dfu-programmer` or `Teensy Loader`.

     # avrdude with AVRISPmkII
     PROGRAM_CMD = avrdude -p $(MCU) -c avrispmkII -P USB -U flash:w:$(TARGET).hex